-talking to parents and carers about their child before their child starts in our school;
+- talking to parents and carers about their child before their child starts in our school; - giving children the opportunity to spend time with adults in the setting before starting school during transfer sessions;

-- the children have the opportunity to spend time with their teacher before starting school during transfer sessions; - inviting all parents and carers to an induction meeting during the term before their child starts school and a further meeting during the first half term of the child's Reception year; - holding additional curriculum meetings for parents and carers for example how we reach reading and phonics. - encouraging parents and carers to talk to the child's teacher if there are any concerns.
+- inviting all parents and carers to an induction meeting (one each for FS1 and FS2) during the term before their child starts school.
+These are held in June before the start of the academic year.
+Further meetings will take place during your child's time in the EYFS. - holding additional curriculum meetings for parents and carers for example how we reach reading and phonics. - encouraging parents and carers to talk to the child's teacher if there are any concerns.
 There is a formal meeting for parents and carers twice a year at which progress is discussed.
-Parents and carers receive a report on their child's attainment and progress at the end of each school year and are invited into school to discuss it further if they wish to; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents and carers. - providing parents with an opportunity to celebrate their child's learning and development by completing "wow" moments which inform planning and provision; - written contact through home school diary and online through the use of Seesaw.
+Parents and carers receive a report on their child's attainment and progress at the end of each school year and are invited into school to discuss it further if they wish to; - arranging a range of activities throughout the year that encourage collaboration between child, school and parents and carers. - providing parents with an opportunity to celebrate their child's learning and development through the use of Seesaw, an online digital platform. - weekly FS1 and FS2 newsletters and fortnightly whole school newsletters.